Share this publication

 St. Maarten Grand Carnival Parade & J’Ouvert

 You have to have a lot of stamina if you were to bear through an entire 33 days of carnival celebrations.
 Most visitors will concentrate on attending the more important events.
-The two most popular events at this carnival is the Grand Carnival Parade and the break of dawn parade known as J’ouvert which begins at 4am in downtown Phillipsburg.
+The two most popular events at this carnival are the Grand Carnival Parade and the break of dawn parade known as J’ouvert which begins at 4am in downtown Phillipsburg.

 The biggest event is the Grand Carnival Parade which always takes place on April 30th where thousands of spectators come out to see the incredible display of colourful costumes, floats, steelpan bands, dancers singers, musicians, local cuisine and drinks.
 The parade winds its way from the Carnival Village through the downtown area.